 I never thought so.
 I mean why would it?

-Should I really share my private thoughts with another?
+Should I really share my truth, my private thoughts with another?

 What possible good would it do to reveal my vulnerability?